-THOMAS P. DiNAPOLI COMPTROLLER STATE OF NEW YORK OFFICE OF THE STATE COMPTROLLER 110 STATE STREET ALBANY, NEW YORK 12236 GABRIEL F. DEYO DEPUTY COMPTROLLER DIVISION OF LOCAL GOVERNMENT AND SCHOOL ACCOUNTABILITY Tel: (518) 474-4037 Fax: (518) 486-6479 April 11, 2016 David Gill, Superintendent Members of the Board of Education Chenango Valley Central School District 221 Chenango Bridge Road Binghamton, NY 13901 Report Number: B4-16-5 Dear Superintendent Gill and Members of the Board of Education:
+THOMAS P. DiNAPOLI COMPTROLLER STATE OF NEW YORK OFFICE OF THE STATE COMPTROLLER 110 STATE STREET ALBANY, NEW YORK 12236 GABRIEL F. DEYO DEPUTY COMPTROLLER DIVISION OF LOCAL GOVERNMENT AND SCHOOL ACCOUNTABILITY Tel: (518) 474-4037 Fax: (518) 486-6479 April 7, 2017 David Gill, Superintendent Members of the Board of Education Chenango Valley Central School District 221 Chenango Bridge Road Binghamton, NY 13901 Report Number: B17-4-5 Dear Superintendent Gill and Members of the Board of Education:

-Chapter 206 of the Laws of 2008 authorized the Chenango Valley Central School District (District) to issue debt totaling \$3.5 million to liquidate the accumulated deficit in the District's general fund and food service fund as of June 30, 2008.
-New York State Local Finance Law Section 10.10 requires all local governments that have been authorized to issue obligations to fund operating deficits to submit to the State Comptroller each year, starting with the fiscal year during which the local government is authorized to issue obligations and for each subsequent fiscal year during which the deficit obligations are outstanding, their proposed budget for the next succeeding fiscal year.
+Chapter 260 of the Laws of 2008 authorizes the Chenango Valley Central School District (District) to issue debt totaling \$3.5 million to liquidate the accumulated deficit in the District's general fund and food service fund as of June 30, 2008.
+New York State Local Finance Law Section 10.10 requires municipalities and school districts that have been authorized to issue obligations to fund operating deficits to submit to the State Comptroller each year, starting with the fiscal year during which the municipality or school district is authorized to issue obligations and for each subsequent fiscal year during which the deficit obligations are outstanding, their proposed budget for the next succeeding fiscal year.
 The budget must be submitted no later than 30 days before the date scheduled for the Board's vote on its adoption or the last date on which the budget may be finally adopted, whichever is earlier.
 The State Comptroller must examine the proposed budget and make recommendations for any changes that are needed to bring the proposed budget into balance.
-Such recommendations are made after the examination into the District's estimates of revenues and expenditures.
-Our office has recently completed a review of the District's budget for the 2016-17 fiscal year.
+Recommendations, if any, are made after the examination into the District's estimates of revenues and expenditures.
+Our Office has recently completed a review of the District's budget for the 2017-18 fiscal year.
 The objective of the review was to provide an independent evaluation of the proposed budget.
-Our review addressed the following question related to the District's budget for the 2016-17 fiscal year: • Are the significant revenue and expenditure projections in the District's proposed budget reasonable?
+Our review addressed the following question related to the District's budget for the 2017-18 fiscal year: • Are the significant revenue and expenditure projections in the District's proposed budget reasonable?
 To accomplish our objective in this review, we requested your proposed budget, salary schedules, debt payment schedules and other pertinent information.
 We identified and examined significant estimated revenues and expenditures for reasonableness with emphasis on significant and/or unrealistic increases or decreases.
 We analyzed, verified and/or corroborated trend data and estimates, where appropriate.
 We identified any significant new or unusually high revenue or expenditure estimates, made appropriate inquiries and reviewed supporting documentation to determine the nature of the items and to assess whether the estimate was realistic and reasonable.
 We also evaluated the amount of fund balance appropriated in the proposed budget to be used as a financing source and determined if the amount of fund balance was available and sufficient for that purpose.
 The scope of our review does not constitute an audit under generally accepted government auditing standards (GAGAS).
 We do not offer comments or make specific recommendations on public policy decisions, such as the type and level of services under consideration to be provided.
-The proposed budget package submitted for review for the fiscal year ended June 30, 2017 consisted of the following: - 2016-17 Proposed general and food service fund budget - Supplementary information The proposed budget submitted to our office is summarized as follows:
+The proposed budget package submitted for review for the fiscal year ended June 30, 2018 consisted of the following: - 2017-18 Proposed General and Food Service Fund Budget - Supplementary Information The proposed budget submitted to our Office is summarized as follows: